 This may be a bit controversial, but I believe in choices and think this one could possibly help some supporters and caregivers: Visit a “rage room.”
-These types of experiences are popping up all over the world — rage rooms are specially furnished rooms filled with objects to smash to help release rage, anger and frustration.
+These types of experiences are popping up worldwide — rage rooms are specially furnished rooms filled with objects to smash to help release rage, anger, and frustration.
 Some therapists believe smashing things in a fit of rage is not the healthiest way to manage anger, but others believe it can provide short-lived relief.
 Yes, of course caretakers experience feelings of anger.
-The person they love has been diagnosed with this disease, and that may feel overwhelming, unfair, undeserving, frustrating, inconceivable and everything else in between.
+The person they love has been diagnosed with this disease, which may feel overwhelming, unfair, undeserving, frustrating, inconceivable, and everything else in between.

-My last suggestion for supporters requires much less materials and research: journaling.
+My last suggestion for supporters requires much fewer materials and research: journaling.
 Researchers at the University of Iowa College of Nursing conducted a writing study with family caregivers to determine if and how journaling improves health.
-After 13 studies with 800 participants, they concluded that caretakers who journaled were making fewer trips to the doctor due to reduced stress and the resulting boosts to the immune system.
+After 13 studies with 800 participants, they concluded that caretakers who journaled made fewer trips to the doctor due to reduced stress and the resulting boost to the immune system.
 Journaling is your own personal sanctuary that can be practiced however you see fit — regardless of writing experience or skill.

 The best part of journaling is the freedom in format.
 Some people like to get a fancy notebook, some like to use their phones or computers, but some will just use a school notebook.
 My own journaling practice varies day to day — sometimes I make lists of my thoughts, sometimes complete sentences and sometimes really bad drawings.
 Every time I put pen to paper or finger to keyboard, I have found it to be a stress reliever.
 Those who appreciate a little more structure can easily go online for help getting started.
 Try it out, and visit HopeGrows.org — a site dedicated to providing care for caregivers, with writing tips and prompts to kick start your journaling practice.
 Whatever approach you take, I ask one thing — try out various self-care techniques until you find one that works for you.
 If you can’t support yourself, how are you going to support somebody else?